Malaga Film Festival

 “Biznaga” awards

-Around 20 of the best feature-length films compete for the main prize in the Festival’s Official Selection, with two winners receiving “Golden Biznaga” awards, for best Spanish picture and best Ibero-American picture, respectively.
+Around 20 of the best feature-length films compete for the main prize in the Festival’s Official Selection, with two winners receiving “Golden Biznaga” awards for best Spanish picture and best Ibero-American picture, respectively.

 No need to leave the kids at home either – there’s a Children’s Cinema section showcasing animated movies for the whole family to enjoy.

-The 2023 Malaga Film Festival
+The 2026 Malaga Film Festival

 More information about these events is available on the ‘Actividades’ section of the festival website.

-Tickets for screenings of films from the Official Selection at Teatro Cervantes can be bought for 12€.
-All other screenings are just 6€ and can be purchased on the festival website or at the box office on the day.
+Tickets for film screenings can be purchased on the festival website or at the box office on the day of the screening.

 An English teacher and part-time writer with a love for literature and culture, Jen first swapped the Scottish gloom for the Spanish sun in 2019 when she arrived in Córdoba for her Erasmus year before moving to Malaga in 2021.